 Pack Your Road Trip Tunes You Wait

 As you travel north near The Sea Ranch, you may encounter a few road obstacles as well.
-One of the more unique ones you could run into is the random cow or two trying to find that perfect patch of grass on the other side of the.
+One of the more unique ones you could run into is the random cow or two trying channeling its inner chicken as it tries to find that perfect patch of grass on the other side of the road.

 During the summer months, you may also encounter CalTrans repairing damage caused by the earlier winter storms.
 For those cases just make sure you pack your favorite tunes, especially as radio and mobile phone reception in your car is often sketchy.